 June 18th, 2012:

 Eliza Hallabeck of The Newtown Bee was on hand for Sandy Hook School’s annual awards ceremony for the 2011-2012 school year.
-Note one student (in the second row, towards our left) in this large group is wearing a Miley Cyrus World Tour 2009 t-shirt which – much like the 2009 FCFSL t-shirt and April, 2010 edition of The New York Times we saw earlier – was probably very difficult to find in 2008:
+Note that one student (in the second row, towards our left) in this large group is wearing a Miley Cyrus World Tour 2009 t-shirt, which—much like the 2009 FCFSL t-shirt and the April 2010 edition of The New York Times we saw earlier—was probably very difficult to find in 2008, as the tour didn’t begin until September of 2009:

 Source: http://photos.newtownbee.com/Journalism/Photos-from-the-issue-June-299/i-VtXmQDv/A

-The Newtown Patch also wrote about the awards ceremony in an article titled “Sandy Hook School 3rd And 4th Graders Focus On Community Service” and included the following photo:
+The Newtown Patch also covered the awards ceremony in an article titled “Sandy Hook School 3rd And 4th Graders Focus On Community Service” and included the following photo:

 June 21st, 2012: